NCATS-Tangerine/translator-knowledge-graph/README.md

 accessing, persisting and annotating knowledge subgraphs (concept nodes and edges) retrieved by queries.
 The Translator team have therefore recently converged on a proposal to develop a Translator-wide shared standards-driven knowledge graph.

 This project serves as a hub for the collaboration, design and prototyping of such a Translator Knowledge Graph (TKG) resource.
+In addition to this README, we are using the [project repository wiki](https://github.com/NCATS-Tangerine/translator-knowledge-graph/wiki) to document design discussions and cross link with resources.

 # Getting Started